postCC42/rainfall/level4/walkthrough.md

 If we find a way for function p to return value 16930116n we get true and the system call is triggered.

 ## Finding Buffer Position:
 We first find the position of our buffer in memory by injecting format specifiers into the input string and observing the output.
-For example:

 `python -c 'print "aaaa" + " %x" * 15' | ./level4`